 The TVM Relay frontend lives in the relay-lang folder in the Calyx repository and generates Calyx components from the Relay intermediate representation.

-Clone the TVM repository with commit hash
+Clone the TVM repository and checkout the tag

 Set up to build (the default configuration is fine because we don't need any fancy backends like LLVM or CUDA):

 mkdir build && cd build cp ../cmake/config.cmake .